Why Hedonism Doesn't Lead to Happiness

 The Tragedy of Errol Flynn

 Of course, there are many other famous and wealthy individuals who have had similar issues.
-Being a millionaire and having access to unlimited pleasures, comforts and luxuries did not help Elvis Presley, Michael Jackson, Whitney Houston and many other celebrities to find contentment.
-If anything, their wealth and fame seems to have caused them psychological problems, and led to their demise.
+Being a millionaire and having access to unlimited pleasures, comforts and luxuries did not help Elvis Presley, Michael Jackson, Whitney Houston, and many other celebrities find contentment.
+If anything, their wealth and fame seems to have caused them psychological problems and led to their demise.

 So I think I was right to doubt my father.
 I’m no longer a depressed young man.
-I am a now a middle-aged man who still feels young and excited by life, with an ongoing sense of fulfillment.
-And I feel that this is largely because I have always sensed that life means much more than just enjoyment, or "having a good time."
+I am now a middle-aged man who still feels young and excited by life, with an ongoing sense of fulfillment.
+And I feel that this is largely because I have always sensed that life means much more than just enjoyment, or having a good time.

-Steve Taylor PhD is a senior lecturer in psychology at Leeds Beckett University, UK.
-His latest book is The Leap: The Psychology of Spiritual Awakening.
+Steve Taylor, Ph.D., is a senior lecturer in psychology at Leeds Beckett University UK and the author of The Leap: The Psychology of Spiritual Awakening.